Observation of electroweak production of two jets and a $Z$-boson pair

 Systematic uncertainties associated with the prediction of each signal and background process are estimated.
 These uncertainties are either experimental or theoretical in nature, due to imperfect modelling of the detector in the simulation or the underlying physics of each process.

 The major experimental uncertainties originate from the luminosity uncertainty, the energy measurements of leptons and jets, and the lepton reconstruction and selection efficiencies.
 Smaller experimental uncertainties are also considered, such as those due to the trigger selection efficiency, the calibration of the \met~soft-term, the pile-up correction, and the $b$-jet identification efficiency.
-Overall, the total experimental uncertainty in the predicted yields is about 10\% (5\%) in the \lllljj (\llvvjj) channel, dominated by the jet and lepton calibration.
-The uncertainty in the combined 2015--2018 integrated luminosity is 1.7\%~\cite{ATLAS-CONF-2019-021}, obtained using the LUCID-2 detector \cite{LUCID2} for the primary luminosity measurements.
+Overall, the total experimental uncertainty in the predicted yields is about 10\% and 5\% in the \lllljj~and \llvvjj~ channels, respectively.
+The dominant uncertainties originate from jet and lepton calibration.
+The uncertainty in the combined 2015--2018 integrated luminosity is 1.7\%~\cite{ATLAS-CONF-2019-021}, obtained using the LUminosity Cherenkov Integrating Detector-2 detector \cite{LUCID2} for the primary luminosity measurements.

 In addition, the uncertainties in the predicted yields from non-$ZZjj$ backgrounds are dominated by the statistical uncertainties from data in the dedicated CRs, which are about 15\% for the overall backgrounds.
 The $WZjj$ shape uncertainty originates from experimental and theoretical uncertainties as well as from the uncertainty in the quoted EW $WZjj$ cross-section measurement.
 The \nonresll shape uncertainty is estimated by comparing the MD distributions from data and simulation.
 In addition, an uncertainty is assigned to the QCD $ZZjj$ processes by comparing the MD distributions in low and high pile-up conditions, to account for a potential mismodelling of pile-up in simulation.
+This uncertainty is only considered for the QCD $ZZjj$ background, given its dominant impact in this analysis and the non-negligible probability for QCD $ZZjj$ events to contain a pile-up jet.
 The differences in the predicted yields in different MD regions are below 10\% except in the last bin in the QCD $ZZjj$ CR where it reaches 50\% due to the statistical uncertainty of the simulated events.